almende/eve/implementations/java/getting_started.md

 Note that we have specified a number of context parameters.

-- The context-param `config` points to an eve configuration file `eve.yaml`, which we will create next.
+- The context-param `eve_config` points to an eve configuration file `eve.yaml`, which we will create next.
 This configuration file is used is used to set up the AgentHost managing all Eve agents.
-- The context-param `authentication` determines whether we want to use a secured SSL connection to let agents communicate with each other.
+- The context-param `eve_authentication` determines whether we want to use a secured SSL connection to let agents communicate with each other.

 Create an Eve configuration file named `eve.yaml` in the folder `war/WEB-INF` (where `web.xml` is located too).
 Insert the following text in this file: